paul-o-alto/CarND-Vehicle-Detection/writeup.md

 ####3.
 Training a classifier using selected HOG features (and, optionally, color features).

-I trained a linear SVM using...
-It can be found in lines # through # of the file called `tracking.py`
+I trained a linear SVM using HOG features extracted from a grayscale image.
+I also appended to those features a color histogram based on the YCrCb color space (converted from BGR) and a spatial histogram.
+These can be found in the functions `bin_spatial`, `channel_hist`, `get_hog_features`, and `extract_features` in the file called `tracking.py`

 ###Sliding Window Search

 ####1.
 Implementing a sliding window search.
 Scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;): I did this in lines # through # of the file called `tracking.py`
+I am still trying to find the write balance of window sizes.
+Generally I have been trying size of 100, 200, 300.
+I have not found that larger window sizes are helpful (more false positives).
+I do this in the `pipeline` function of `tracking.py`.
+I extract features from the windows I recieve from the function `slide_window`.

 ![alt text][image3]

 ####2.
 Some examples of test images to demonstrate how the pipeline is working.
 Optimizing the performance of your classifier.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided an ok result.
 Here are some example images:

 ![alt text][image4]
 ---